LiberTEM/LiberTEM/docs/source/udf.rst

 The function specified via the :code:`f` parameter is called for each frame / diffraction pattern.

-See `Auto UDF`_ below for details.
+See :ref:`auto UDF` for details.
 This is most suited for simple functions; once you have parameters or want to re-use some data across function calls, you should create a :class:`~libertem.udf.UDF` subclass instead.

 Read on for a more in-detail view of UDFs and their capabilities.

+.. _`how UDFs work`:

 How UDFs works
 --------------